 3. Support High-Quality Classroom Libraries.
 Students need access to interesting books and materials – both in print and online.
 When students are provided with well-designed classroom libraries, they interact more with books, spend more time reading, exhibit more positive attitudes toward reading, and exhibit higher levels of reading achievement (NAEP, 2002).
 Additionally, research-based classroom libraries support balanced literacy instruction.
 Support teachers in building classroom libraries through budget dollars, grants, and book drives.

 4. Encourage Read Alouds.
 In the Becoming a Nation of Readers report (1985), experts reported that “the single most important activity for building the knowledge required for eventual success in reading is reading aloud to children.”
 Not only did the experts suggest reading aloud in the home, but they also suggested reading aloud in schools.
-Read alouds not only allow teachers to model that reading is a great way to spend time, but also exposes students to more complex vocabulary than they typically hear or read.
+Read alouds not only allow teachers to model that reading is a great way to spend time but also expose students to more complex vocabulary than they typically hear or read.

 And, that doesn’t exclude reading to older students, too.
 Occasionally reading more difficult text aloud provides opportunity for rich discussion and vocabulary development.
-And, reading young adult selections such as The Fault in Our Stars by John Green provides the background and context for meaningful discussions about current topics, too.
+And, reading young adult selections such as The Fault in Our Stars (affiliate link) by John Green provides the background and context for meaningful discussions about current topics, too.

 5. Create a ‘Caught Reading’ Campaign that features Teachers as Readers.
 Creating a school-wide reading culture is important to promote reading as a lifestyle.
 Students need to see their teachers as readers.
 Create posters of teachers and staff reading their favorite books and display them in hallways throughout the schools.
 You can also produce bookmarks that feature teachers’ favorite book picks to help guide students as they select books for independent reading.